 Better Gameplay Balance: Beyond the Spreadsheets

-When you only learn how to draw, you doodle.
-It’s fun.
-Sometimes it even looks cool.
-Then you begin to grasp anatomy and composition and things never seem the same.
-It’s like only now you know how to visualize something properly.
-The true mastery, however, starts when you learn how to get away from “correctness”.
+When you only start learning how to draw, you doodle.
+It’s fun and it sometimes even looks okay.
+Then you begin to grasp the rules of anatomy and composition, and everything changes.
+Now you know how to visualise something properly.
+The true mastery, however, starts when you learn how to get away from that “correctness”.
 Break conventions to focus on what actually matters.
 Basically, get back to doodling.

 In my experience, same applies to gameplay balance.
 I still remember how I worked on my earliest games.
 Added whatever seemed cool, balanced it with semi-random numbers, then tweaked things during playtesting.
 When I began to see game design as a profession and started educating myself, I’ve learned the power of careful planning and making sure the math is sound.
 But the better I get, the more I realize that numbers are just a basis and good gameplay balance comes from aspects that are impossible to capture in a spreadsheet.